Cownex/Cownex/README.md

 - 👋 Hi, I’m @Cownex
-- 👀 I’m interested in Minecraft Servers and Web Development.
+- 👀 I’m interested in Game Developement and Webdesign
-- 🌱 I’m currently working on IslandCraft^^
+- 🌱 I’m currently working on Secret Projects lmao
 - 📫 How to reach me?
-Write me a Mail: info@cownex.de, a pm on Twitter: @cownexx or on Discord: Cownex#0001
+Write me a a pm on Twitter: @cownexx or on Discord: Cownex#0001